rootsongjc/kubernetes-handbook/deploy/frakti/centos.md

----
-title: "Cluster deploying of frakti on CentOS"
-layout: "post"
----

 # Cluster deploying of frakti On CentOS

 This document shows how to easily install a kubernetes cluster with frakti runtime.